SmallChungus1/portraitSegmentation/README.md

-Model trained with Segmentation Models Pytorch library
+A image segmentation model for portrait segmentation.
+Model is trained with a regular UNet and a UNet using the efficent-net backbone from the Segmentation Models Pytorch library.
+Includes conversion code of the regular UNet model into Coreml.